dmccreary/clocks-and-watches/docs/setup/03-display-cable-harness.md

 You can see a close-up of each of the colors and their connections in the picture below.

-Backside view:
+Backside view of the display harness at the display end:
 ![Display Cable Harness Display End Back Side View](../img/display-harness-display-end.png) Note that from the backside, the brown wire on the right (near the "1") is GND and the purple wire on the left (near the "7") is CS (chip select).
 Note that "VSS" is the same an GND and "VDD" is the same and 3.3 volt power.

-Front side view:
+Front side view of display harness at the display end:
 ![Display Cable Harness Display End Fronts Side View](../img/display-harness-display-end-front.png) Note from this perspective that the brown wire is GND and the purple wire is CS (chip select).